laironald/tippy/README.md

 * I got stuck in a few areas but Apple Docs + Stackover allowed me to push through
 * TLDR: I wanted to create a tip calculator that is simple and just tells you what to pay.
 I hope you like my interpretation!
 * It was a fun assignment and nice way to explore the Swift documentation.

+### Feature Ideas

+* Tipping culture is different in different locations.
+For example in AU, it is not customary to tip.
+Have a geolocated feature that sets different tips based on different countries.
+* Build a history of what you've paid.
+This can be helpful.
+Next time a friend asks, what's a good place to eat?
+You can easily make recs based on budget.
+* Tie in photos and integrate it with social media + apps like Yelp.
+So you can remember your social eating experiences a bit more.
+* There are more complex scenarios of tipping.
+For example a friend invites you to dinner with his girlfriend.
+He will cover two people.
+The app can handle these use cases.
+* When it comes to paying, sometimes people don't have money on hand.
+A history can be helpful to know who owes who what.
+Or it can be tied to Venmo, Stripe, etc to ensure that equal payment is met.